 Welcome, and thank you for joining me!

-Whether we’re dealing with personal chaos, work, technology, or even nature, we have come to accept that we live in an age of relentless change, where the ground continually seems to be shifting.
-As a result, we face new hurdles on a daily basis.
+Whether we’re dealing with personal chaos, work, or technology, we have come to accept that we live in an age of relentless change, where the ground continually seems to be shifting.
+As a result, we face new hurdles daily.
 It’s evident that we have to adapt if we want to be ahead of the curve.

-Thankfully there are plenty of resources available to help us wade through these daily twists and turns.
+Thankfully there are plenty of online and offline resources to help us wade through these daily twists and turns.
 Several books, articles, blogs are around us to help.
 However, absorbing these resources could sometimes feel like drinking from a fire hose.

 So, what do we need?

 Have you done one?
 It’s exciting and fun to be in the wilderness.
 Delicious looking apples all around, and you grab an apple directly from the tree, taking a wholesome bite and – it makes you pucker, your face scrunches, eyes squint and lips pressed tightly.

 Likewise, what if we had a carefully selected and curated step-by-step guide presented itself to you for preparing you to handle these small and significant changes confidently.

 That is the central premise of COMMON INTEREST.
-A simple yet powerful way to build our wisdom around a wide-range of topics for everyday life.
+A simple yet powerful way to build our wisdom around a wide range of topics for everyday life, work and becoming more.
 I term them as building blocks for shaping our foundation, thinking, conversation, and interaction with ourselves and others.

 It’s an experiment.

 I don’t have to admit that I don’t have all the answers to the ways of life.
 However, we all collectively have enormous knowledge and experience, and most importantly, a noble desire to share with others.
 I subscribe to the philosophy that by sharing ideas, knowledge and experience, we grow and mature as a community.
-And even if you find yourselves taking sour bites once in a while, you know that through our collective sharing, we will turn that into something useful.
+And even if you find yourself taking sour bites once in a while, you know that we will turn that into something useful through our collective sharing.